 I have a background in Nursing and Midwifery and worked in the NHS for 30 years as a Nurse, Midwife and Family Nurse.
 Being with families at some of the most vulnerable times of their lives is a real privilege but I often felt I had limited time to just listen and be with the client.
 My interest in counselling stemmed from this and in 2012 I completed a Graduate Certificate in Counselling at Abertay University, Dundee and went on to work with CRUSE Scotland.
 I have since trained with Human Development Scotland completing a Post Graduate Diploma in Human Relations and Counselling (Psychodynamic).

-I currently work in Palliative Care and am a Volunteer Counsellor for two charities in Dundee and Angus.
+I currently work in Palliative Care and also work as a Counsellor for a charity in Angus.
+Currently studying Couple Counselling with Relationships Scotland.

 I am a Registered member of the BACP and COSCA.